Nebraska vs. Purdue NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Boilermakers have covered the spread once this season when underdogs by 7.5 points or more (in two chances).

-- Purdue's games this year have hit the over on one of seven set point totals (14.3%).
+- Purdue's games this season have gone over the point total one time in seven opportunities (14.3%).

-- The Boilermakers average 22.1 points per game, comparable to the 19.4 the Cornhuskers give up.

-- When Purdue puts up more than 19.4 points, it is 3-0 against the spread and 3-0 overall.
+- Purdue is 3-0 against the spread and 3-0 overall in games when it scores more than 19.4 points.

-- When Purdue amasses more than 348.4 yards, the team is 3-1 against the spread and 3-1 overall.
+- Purdue is 3-1 against the spread and 3-1 overall when the team churns out over 348.4 yards.

-- The Boilermakers have turned the ball over 12 times this season, two more turnovers than the Cornhuskers have forced (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.